 The Company plans to continue to manage the risk of modern slavery through the following activities:

-- The Company will increase the number of Tier 1 supply chain and PSL labour supply chain audits undertaken.
+- The Company will increase the number of Tier 1 supply chain and PSL labour supply chain audits undertaken across the Group.

 - The Company will develop and implement an updated Whistle-blowing Policy including guidance on how to report concerns regarding modern slavery.

 - The Company will present modern slavery posters and appropriate information on all of its sites as well as the Company’s Intranet.

 To minimise the risk of modern slavery within our business and our supply chain, specialist training has been provided to appropriate procurement, human resources and operational staff.
 This continued to be reviewed and updated as required.